rakhimov/scram/doc/fault_tree_generator.rst

 General Description
 ===================
-* Uses random numbers to determine the structure of the tree.
+* Use of pseudo-random numbers to determine the structure of the tree.
 * Number of basic events is specified by a user.
 * The seed of the random number generator may be fixed and specified as well.